mongodb-developer/workshop/README.md

 In this workshop, we will write a movie title into our MongoDB Atlas cluster using a REST API POST webhook in MongoDB Stitch.

-Then, using a trigger listening to new insertions in the movies collection, we will start a Stitch Function to enrich our document with data from the [OMDB API](http://www.omdbapi.com/).
+Then, using a trigger listening for insertions into the `movies` collection, we will start a Stitch Function to enrich our document with data from the [OMDB API](http://www.omdbapi.com/).

 A movie document at the end should look like this.